InseeFrLab/edt/README.md

 ### Initial survey state

-A surveyed, when loggin in the first time, will be able to see le total of the surveys retrieved by the query _REACT_APP_EDT_ORGANISATION_API_BASE_URL + "api/survey-assigment/interviewer/my-surveys"_.
+A surveyed, when loggin in the first time, will be able to see le total of the surveys retrieved by the query _VITE_EDT_ORGANISATION_API_BASE_URL + "api/survey-assigment/interviewer/my-surveys"_.

-In demo version, the surveys able to see are `REACT_APP_NUM_ACTIVITY_SURVEYS` (total amount of activity surveys, accessible in env file) activity surveys and `REACT_APP_NUM_WORKTIME_SURVEYS` work time surveys.
+In demo version, the surveys able to see are `VITE_NUM_ACTIVITY_SURVEYS` (total amount of activity surveys, accessible in env file) activity surveys and `VITE_NUM_WORKTIME_SURVEYS` work time surveys.

 When a survey has never been started, no data are visible in the indexedDB.